raine/anki-llm/README.md

 When `provider: amazon`, `region` is required (Polly is region-scoped) and `tts.model` is overloaded to mean the Polly `Engine`: one of `standard`, `neural`, `generative`, or `long-form`. `tts.speed` isn't used.
-As with the other providers, AWS credentials never live in the YAML — set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the environment (see Provider configuration below).
+As with the other providers, AWS credentials never live in the YAML; set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the environment (see Provider configuration below).